Bird anatomy: Respiratory system

 All species of birds with the exception of the penguin, have a small region of their lungs devoted to "neopulmonic parabronchi".
 This unorganized network of microscopic tubes branches off from the posterior air sacs, and open haphazardly into both the dorso- and ventrobronchi, as well as directly into the intrapulmonary bronchi.
 Unlike the parabronchi, in which the air moves unidirectionally, the air flow in the neopulmonic parabronchi is bidirectional.
 The neopulmonic parabronchi never make up more than 25% of the total gas exchange surface of birds.

-In order for birds to produce sound, they use a organ located above the lungs called the syrinx, which is composed of tracheal rings, syringeal muscles, Tympaniform membrane, and internal bony structures that contribute to the production of sound.
+In order for birds to produce sound, they use an organ located above the lungs called the syrinx, which is composed of tracheal rings, syringeal muscles, Tympaniform membrane, and internal bony structures that contribute to the production of sound.
 Air then passes through this organ, resulting in the vocalization of birds.
 Sound can then be produced through the movement of the Tympaniform membrane.
-Pitch can also changed by opening and closing of the Tympaniform membrane, allowing for higher and lower production of sound.
+Pitch can also be changed by opening and closing of the Tympaniform membrane, allowing for higher and lower production of sound.

 Circulatory system

-Birds have a four-chambered heart, in common with mammals, and some reptiles (mainly the crocodilia).
+Birds have a four-chambered heart, in common with mammals, and some reptiles (mainly the Crocodilia).
 This adaptation allows for an efficient nutrient and oxygen transport throughout the body, providing birds with energy to fly and maintain high levels of activity.
-A ruby-throated hummingbird's heart beats up to 1200 times per minute (about 20 beats per second).
+A ruby-throated hummingbird's heart beats up to 1,200 times per minute (about 20 beats per second).